signalogic/SigSRF_SDK/mediaTest_readme.md

 * "INFO" indicates normal operation events, progress, and status
 * "WARNING" indicates an unusual event, something that may be a problem and needs attention
-* "ERROR" indicates a problem that could mean incorrect software operation, data, or results
+* "ERROR" indicates a problem that could mean incorrect data, results, or software usage (for example API parameter issue)
 * "CRITICAL" indicates a serious problem that could lead to a software stop or corrupted results

 mediaMin event log entries use the above labeling convention but prefaced with "mediaMin", for example "mediaMin INFO".

+<a name="VerifyingCleanEventLog"></a>
+## Verifying a Clean Event Log

 To verify a clean event log, the following keywords should not appear: